Introduction

 - Raveendra Medicherla, TCS Research, India

-- RD Naik, TCS Research, India
+- Ravindra (RD) Naik, Ex-TCS Research, India

 - Saurabh Sinha, IBM Research, USA